Getting to the Leaning Tower of Pisa

 Travelers from all over the world love to visit Pisa for its famous leaning bell tower and take photographs of themselves with the Leaning Tower of Pisa using creative and amusing optical illusions.
 Of course, admiring it from afar and taking shots that trick the eye is not enough for many, there are long lines to enter and climb the tower.
 And there’s no need to worry as experts reported that the tower is, as of now, stable and is in no danger of falling unless a natural disaster happens.

-The tickets cost 18 euro per person for entrance to the tower and include a free entrance to the Duomo.
+The tickets cost 18 euros per person for entrance to the tower and include a free entrance to the Duomo.
 During it’s best to prebook your ticket to avoid long lines, especially during high season.

 The Leaning Tower of Pisa is part of the bigger Piazza del Miracoli or Plaza of Miracles located in the region of Tuscany in Northwest Italy.
 Pisa isn’t as big as other cities in Italy like Rome, Florence, or Milano so it’s quite easy to spot where the Piazza of Miracles is and where the Leaning Tower of Pisa is located.